-Each candidate will be required to establish an account with the LiveText program by the second-class session.
+Each candidate will be required to establish a LiveText account prior to the second-class session.
 LiveText is a web-based application offering a comprehensive suite of development, management, and assessment tools.
-This suite of tools provides colleges and universities with the capability to assess candidate work online using assessment instruments that have been developed and implemented by the individual college faculty and/or departments.
-Candidate will be required, in each class throughout the Ed.D. program, to upload some assignments to LiveText which will be evaluated there.
-LiveText may be purchased online at https://cl.livetext.com or through the LMU Bookstore.
+This suite of tools provides colleges and universities with the capability to assess candidate work online using assessment instruments that have been developed and implemented by the School of Education faculty and administration.
+Candidates will be required, in each class throughout the Ed.D. program, to upload some assignments to LiveText where they will be evaluated by the faculty of record.
+LiveText may be purchased online at https://c1.livetext.com or through the LMU Bookstore.